CORE Econ: Critical reception and press coverage

 The Economy has been received favourably.
 The Economist wrote that "[e]arly results are promising":

 The Economy does not dumb down economics; it uses maths readily, keeping students engaged through the topicality of the material.
 Quite early on, students have lessons in the weirdness in economics—from game theory to power dynamics within firms—that makes the subject fascinating and useful but are skimmed over in most introductory courses.In The New Yorker, John Cassidy wrote that "The members of the core team deserve credit for responding to the critics of economics without pandering to them."
+Nick Romeo wrote that "The Economy [1.0] is designed for the post-neoliberal age".

+Bethan Staton highlighted in the Financial Times how CORE Econ's "fresh approach to teaching that grounds economics in the real world" has been gathering steam in business schools too.

 Noah Smith praised CORE Econ for "focusing more on hands-on data analysis."

 Some curriculum reform campaigners have criticised CORE Econ for being too narrow and prescriptive, and not acknowledging competing schools of thought.
-Daniel Lapedus, the Rethinking Economics welcomed CORE Econ’s "incorporation of a variety of thinkers in their curriculum, as well as their efforts to make economics more real and engaging for economics students ...
+Daniel Lapedus, the Rethinking Economics welcomed CORE Econ's "incorporation of a variety of thinkers in their curriculum, as well as their efforts to make economics more real and engaging for economics students ...
 But real critical pluralism that reflects the true diversity of real-world perspectives is still a long way off.
 There is plenty more rethinking yet to be done."

-Yuan Yang, one of the founders of Rethinking Economics, told The Financial Times that: “Core is not a pluralist curriculum ...
-It presents one paradigm, while students should be able to choose among different schools of thought.”
+Yuan Yang, one of the founders of Rethinking Economics, told The Financial Times that: "Core is not a pluralist curriculum ...
+It presents one paradigm, while students should be able to choose among different schools of thought."
 The Times Higher Education Supplement called the course "a bold revamp" and wrote that taking CORE in year 1 had improved results in year 2 for students at University College London:The proportion of students gaining a first in the second-year microeconomics module rose from 22 per cent in 2014-15 to 32 per cent in 2015-16, while the proportion awarded third-class honours fell from 28 per cent to 11 per cent. ...
 In macroeconomics, the proportion gaining firsts was unchanged, but the number who attained a 2:1 rose from 21 per cent in 2014-15 to 36 per cent in 2015-16."

 Universities adopting CORE Econ

-In December 2019 there are 300 universities worldwide using CORE.
+In September 2024 there are approximately 500 universities worldwide using CORE Econ.
 These include: